MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Appendix-G--Securing-Administrators-Groups-in-Active-Directory.md

 11. Type the name of an account that is a member of the Administrators group, click **Check Names**, and click **OK**.

-12. Select **Run whether the user is logged onor not** and **Do not store password**.
+12. Select **Run whether the user is logged on or not** and **Do not store password**.
 The task will only have access to local computer resources.

 13. Click **OK**.